Addressing Maximization Bias in Reinforcement Learning with Two-Sample Testing: Experiments

 \subsection{MinAtar}

 We select the MinAtar \citep{young2019minatar} environments to test the proposed Deep RL algorithms.
-MinAtar is a testbed incorporating several Atari games from the Arcade Learning Environment \citep{bellemare2013arcade} with a reduced state-representation.
-The platform incorporates sticky actions \citep{machado2018revisiting} and is designed to enable thorough algorithmic comparisons due to reduced computation times.
+MinAtar is a testbed incorporating several Atari games from the Arcade Learning Environment \citep{bellemare2013arcade}, which is considered a challenging benchmark for modern AI algorithms for sequential decision making.
+MinAtar is based on a reduced state-representation, incorporates sticky actions \citep{machado2018revisiting}, and is designed to enable thorough algorithmic comparisons due to reduced computation times.
 Following \cite{young2019minatar}, the network structure consists of a convolutional and a fully-connected layer.
-The remaining hyperparameters match \cite{young2019minatar}, except that we use the Adam \citep{kingma2014adam} optimizer, which led to much more stable results during our experiments. \ref{appendix:exp_hyperparams} contains the full list of specifications.
+The remaining hyperparameters match \cite{young2019minatar}, except that we use the Adam \citep{kingma2014adam} optimizer, which led to much more stable results \rd{than using RMSprop \citep{hinton2012neural}} during our experiments. \ref{appendix:exp_hyperparams} contains the full list of specifications.

-The compared algorithms are the DQN, DDQN, Self-Correcting DQN (SCDQN, \citealt{zhu2021self}), BDQN, TE-BDQN, KE-BDQN (with standard Gaussian cdf), and Ada-TE-BDQN.
-For the parametrization of the BDQN and its modifications, we follow \cite{osband2016deep} by using $K = 10$ bootstrap heads, each corresponding to one fully-connected layer, and setting $p = 1$ for the masking Bernoulli distribution.
+\rd{The compared algorithms are the DQN \citep{mnih2015human}, DDQN \citep{van2016deep}, Self-Correcting DQN (SCDQN, \citealt{zhu2021self}), MaxMin DQN \citep{lan2020maxmin}, BDQN \citep{osband2016deep}, TE-BDQN, KE-BDQN (with standard Gaussian cdf), and Ada-TE-BDQN.} For the parametrization of the BDQN and its modifications, we follow \cite{osband2016deep} by using $K = 10$ bootstrap heads, each corresponding to one fully-connected layer, and setting $p = 1$ for the masking Bernoulli distribution.
 The BDQN uses the target computation of the DDQN, which we apply consequently.
 Furthermore, we scale the gradients of the convolutional core part for the bootstrap-based algorithms by $1 / K$, which was also recommended by \cite{osband2016deep}.
-We consider $\beta \in \{2,3,4\}$ for the SCDQN and $\alpha \in \{0.1, 0.2, 0.3, 0.4\}$ for the TE-BDQN.
+We consider $\beta \in \{2,3,4\}$ for the SCDQN, \rd{the number of networks $N \in \{2,3\}$ for the MaxMin DQN,} and $\alpha \in \{0.1, 0.2, 0.3, 0.4\}$ for the TE-BDQN.
 The bias parameter of the Ada-TE-BDQN is initialized with $\alpha = 0.25$ and we consider two step sizes $\tau_{\rm Ada} \in \{10^{-4}, 10^{-5}\}$ with horizon $T_{\rm Ada} = 32$.

 To check the robustness of the algorithms, we analyze three different learning rates for each environment and algorithm: $\tau \in \{10^{-5}, 10^{-4.5}, 10^{-4}\}$.
 Every $10\,000$ steps during an experiment, we average the return of 10 test episodes.
 For the BDQN and its variants, the majority vote of the ensemble is applied.
 Additionally, we run for all algorithms bias estimation episodes from random initial states sampled from the replay buffer, following Algorithm \ref{algo:Bias_estimation}.
 The number of those episodes are 10 for the DQN, DDQN, and SCDQN, while we run only 3 episodes for each head of the BDQN-based algorithms due to computation time.
 We repeat all experiments for ten independent runs, exponentially smooth the results for clarity, and include $95\%$ point-wise confidence intervals over the runs.